 Some were like Andrea, who had traveled here on a visa from another country to hike the PCT.
 Another foreign hiker I met was Siobhan, who had come to the U.S. from Scotland.

 A few had already thru-hiked the Appalachian Trail.
-Danny, whose trail name was Falls, had hiked it the same year Tengo and I did, but started and finished earlier than us.
+Danny, whose trail name was Falls, had hiked it the same year Tengo and I did, but he started and finished earlier than us.

 Most hikers were in their 20s and 30s, with only a few closer to Tengo’s and my age.
 One of the older hikers was Mari Jo, or MJ, who said her trail name was Sideshow Bob because of her “crazy" hair.

 We hadn’t yet started walking and already friendships were forming.